TomWang22/record-platform/README.md

 **What is this project?**
 A production-ready, full-stack microservices platform demonstrating modern cloud-native architecture, distributed systems design, and real-world engineering challenges.
 Built to solve practical problems (record collection management) while showcasing enterprise-grade infrastructure patterns.

+**Note**: This is a **solo endeavor** - a personal project built by a single developer to explore and demonstrate advanced distributed systems concepts, microservices architecture, and cloud-native patterns.
+All design decisions, implementations, and optimizations were made independently as a learning and portfolio project.

 **Key Technical Highlights:**
 - **Zero-Downtime Operations**: Achieved 100% uptime during certificate rotation (16-second rotation time, 0 failed requests)
 - **Multi-Protocol Edge**: HTTP/2, HTTP/3 (QUIC), and gRPC support with automatic protocol negotiation